VacheDesNeiges/Jellyfish-Idle/README.md

 ```

-Then, to start the game, run
+Once this is done, you can start the game by running the command
 ```
 ./game
 ```